tetratelabs/terraform-provider-tsb/README.md

 To generate or update documentation, run `go generate`.

-In order to run the full suite of Acceptance tests, run `make test`.
+In order to run the full suite of Acceptance tests you need a running TSB instance.
+Configure a .env file from the template and run `make test`.

-*Note:* Acceptance tests create real resources, and often cost money to run.

 ```sh
 $ make test